 This pen-testing distro comes to us from the Italian team Frozenbox.
 Like Kali and BlackArch it categorises tools for easy access and even has a section for the ones you most commonly use.

-Parrot is based on Debian but has much more colourful backgrounds and menus.
+Parrot is based on Debian 10 (Buster) but has much more colourful backgrounds and menus than its parent OS.
 As such, its hardware requirements are rather more than other pen-testing distros such as Kali.
 A minimum of 2GB of RAM is recommended.

 For those with minimal resources, Parrot Cloud is a special version of the distro specifically designed to run on a server.
 It has no graphics but does contain a number of networking and forensic tools to allow you to run tests remotely.